gbrough/currency_service/README.md

 ```
-Added two endpoints to the API:
+Added two endpoints to the API app.py file.

 First endpoint
  1. created an endpoint to get a currency rate,